National leadership: Judith Collins faces no confidence vote over Simon Bridges demotion - NZ Herald

 Bridges is understood to have been talking with a group of about three fellow MPs, including Jami-Lee Ross and Todd McClay, when Dean walked past and the Tauranga MP called to her and made the comment.

-However, Newstalk ZB political editor Barry Soper told Mike Hosking he understood the comment Bridges made was not directly to Dean but she had heard it.
+However, Newstalk ZB political editor Barry Soper told Mike Hosking that Bridges'

 Dean complained about it at the time and Bridges was spoken to by then deputy leader Bill English.